The Best Vegan Restaurants in Los Angeles

 Monty's Good Burger

-For every vegan who ever wished for a veggie-based equivalent of In-N-Out Burger, Monty's is here to help.
+For every vegan who ever wished for a veggie-based equivalent of In-N-Out, Monty's Good Burger is here to help with locations in Echo Park, Koreatown and Culver City.
 Founder Nic Adler made the dream a reality with a simple menu of decked out Impossible burgers, fries, tater tots, shakes and a vegan Caesar salad - all served under the banner of a cool logo (the restaurant's canine namesake), along with a consistently slamming soundtrack and streetwear-style merch.
-To date, the mini empire has locations in Koreatown, Culver City, 3rd Street, Echo Park and Riverside.
-For a more sit-down and savor-with-adult-beverages experience, get to brunch at Adler's lovely restaurant, Nic's on Beverly.

 Pura Vita